buhrmi/buhrmi/README.md

 This is buhrmi, a web developer who sometimes [live streams on Twitch](https://twitch.tv/buhrmitv).

-This is my GitHub profile.
+Welcome to my GitHub profile.
 In here you can find mostly crap (the GitHub stars are misleading), but also some useful stuff.

 Here's a list of things I currently do or have done for a living: